FAQs

 We love working with authors – one of the nicest things about the publishing world – and feel proud to be part of the republic of letters.

 If you are generating new publishing concepts from scratch you need to work fast and to generate creative ideas, often bouncing off technical constraints.
 For example, some e-books might very usefully and easily have embedded video and soundclips – this sparks some very different publishing ideas.
 Not all production departments – for all their many other excellent skills – are set up to foster the kind of generative thinking/high-bandwidth interactivity that we are uniquely placed to offer.
-People routinely throw base metals at us and we try very hard to turn them into gold.
+People routinely throw comparatively base metals at us and we try very hard to turn them into gold.
 You need be no more than curious to arrange a meeting; we can show you the kinds of work we have done and discuss possibilities.
 (See also Book packaging.)

 How do you charge?